 Like the other dice games, story dice take nearly no room.
 However, they can be a big hit.
 We’ve used ours multiple times this year and with a young kid you can get some pretty funny epic tales!
 The dice have pictures on them and the idea is to roll them and make up a story that incorporates all of the pictures.

 Not much beats snuggling in your tent and curling up with a good book.
-Something about the rain and a sleeping bag and I could read all day.
+Something about camping in the rain and a sleeping bag and I could read all day.

 We always have books with us on our camping adventures.
 It’s how we wind down in the evenings.
 You can do the same and these books are really doing double duty.
 A few of our favorite camping and storm related books are: